jbostoen/itop-jb-mail-to-ticket-automation-v2/readme.md

 * match with open ticket based on Message-ID of very first e-mail for which a ticket was created and same Message-ID still in the 'References' or 'In-Reply-To' e-mail headers
 * move to specific target folder (dedicated to customer)
 * ...

+## History
+Short term roadmap: this was my first PHP extension (fork) for iTop, somewhere in 2015.
+Initially it was only a minor improvement, but it grew over time.
+It worked, but the code was not "by the book".

+At the end of 2019, a refactoring effort was made ("v2").
+This version makes it easier to implement additional steps ("policies") on how to handle the incoming e-mails.
+It also contains several improvements and bug fixes compared to the original version, although some work has since been implemented in the original extension.